JulianWDev/MetData/docs/assignments/four.md

 Overall our relatively low number indicates that the starting and end point is pretty well conected as a lower centrality number means the nodes are better connected.

-### Resturant and Cafes in the area
+### Restaurant and Cafes in the area
-To calculate the resturants in the area we intially use the osmnx tags to call for restaurants, bars and cafes in the areas.
+To calculate the restaurants in the area, we intially use the osmnx tags to call for restaurants, bars and cafes in the areas.

 Then we aim to limit the network to 10 min walking distance approximately.
 For this we calclated an average distance of 750/800 meters to cover the distance.